Experts in Excellence

-The city is ideal for ocean-related events, according to Cathy Hogan, executive director for OceansAdvance Inc. For example, St. John's will play host to the Women in Ocean Leadership conference in 2022.
+The city is ideal for ocean-related events, according to Cathy Hogan, executive director for OceansAdvance Inc.

 "We have a thriving cross-sectoral oceans industry community — ocean tech, capture fisheries, aquaculture, oil and gas — with firms competing with and surpassing global competitors," says Hogan.

 The region's diverse ocean economy includes the fisheries and aquaculture, petroleum, ocean technology and sciences, marine maintenance and shipbuilding, seaport services and shipping.
 Innovations include Virtual Marine's at-sea safety training simulators and Kraken Robotics' underwater robotics and sensors.
 Other notable companies operating out of St. John’s include eDNAtec, specialists in environmental genomics who are dedicated to improving the environmental stewardship of the planet’s marine ecosystems.

 St. John's has hosted many successful conferences, including the Maritime & Arctic Security & Safety Conference, which takes place in the city annually, and will welcome the World Aquaculture Society North America in August 2022 and Destination Canada Business Events' signature event, Innovate Canada 2022.

 Hogan adds that the city is especially proud of the partnerships and collaboration it provides to conference planners, along with its wide variety of research facilities and leading ocean tech companies that showcase the strength of its talent pipeline.

 "With our history and heritage — 500-plus years of making a living from the sea — first-class hotels, shops, superb food and friendly people, who will buy you a drink in a pub because you're are a CFA (come from away), St. John's is not a hard sell," says Hogan.